surfman-k/100DaysOfMLCode/README.md

 Day 6: Random Forest!
 Working with difficult decision trees.
 Also, decided to practice some tougher python algorithms on Codewars today!

 Day 7: Learning how to handle missing values using three different approaches.
 Comparing the effectiveness of these approaches on any given dataset.

+Day 8: Learning about categorical data and one hot encoding.
+The world is filled with categorical data so this is very important to help me master machine learning and data science!